 If you’re looking for something adventurous to do while visiting the United Kingdom, then you should consider kayaking!
 Here is a list of 10 AMAZING DESTINATIONS IN ENGLAND, UNITED KINGDOM TO GO KAYAKING.
 There are a ton of different kayaking trails to choose from in England.
 Some of them pass through historic areas, where you will see towns like Cowes from a different perspective.
 Others pass through scenic rural areas, where you will see colorful flora and fauna, unique birds, and even mountains in the distance.

 For those of you that have never been kayaking, some of these spots offer guides that can take you on the lake or the river, so you can learn how to kayak while also experiencing another side of England.

 You should consider purchasing this inflatable Sevylor Madison Kayak Kit for your adventure.
 It’s easy to inflate and easily transported- perfect for you travelers going around England!
-You can easily turn this kayak into a one seater boat if you’re traveling alone.
-It also comes with a carrier bag to make it that much easier to carry it around with you.
+You can easily turn this kayak into a one-seater boat if you’re traveling alone.
+It also comes with a carrier bag to make it that much easier to carry around with you.

 1. Lake Windermere

 Location: This is at Fell Foot, Lake District National Park in northwest England.

 This is a wonderful place to go kayaking, as it is surrounded by hills, woods, and scenic beauty.
 You can choose to kayak to different parts of the lake and trek through the trails that take you through the woods when you feel like taking a break from the water!